Sudden sensorineural hearing loss

 - It can therefore be very frustrating to impress upon doctors at A&E how urgently you require treatment and to explain what you are experiencing.
 Hearing loss may be a temporary outcome of SSHL, but left untreated it can be permanent.

-- An audiogram is required to diagnose SSHL and assess the degree and severity of the hearing loss.
+- An audiogram (hearing test) is required to diagnose SSHL and assess the degree and severity of the hearing loss.
 Often however when you arrive at A&E often the audiology department is not open.
 If this is the case, try to get an audiogram from a private audiology practice before you go to A&E as many would be happy to so do as an emergency procedure.
 They can also visually assess your ear to check for ear wax or infection.

 Sudden sensorineural hearing loss treatment